LA man charged with murder after woman's torso found in trash bin; 3 of his relatives missing

-The suspect in connection to the discovery of a woman’s torso in a San Fernando Valley trash bin has been charged with murder, the Los Angeles Police Department said Thursday.
+The suspect in connection to the discovery of a woman’s torso in a San Fernando Valley trash bin has been arrested for murder, the Los Angeles Police Department said Thursday.

 Samuel Haskell, 35, a resident of Los Angeles, is being held on $2,000,000 bail.